ideasbyjin/ideasbyjin.github.io/_posts/2019-09-23-clustering-1.md

 mathjax: true
 ---

-# Clustering Primer - Episode I

 ### Context
-From the [last blog post](), we saw that data can come with many features.
+From the [last blog post](../17/pca.html), we saw that data can come with many features.
 When data gets very complex (at least, more complex than the Starbucks data from the last post), we can rely on machine learning methods to "learn" patterns in the data.
 For example, suppose you have 1000 photos, of which 500 are cats, and the other 500 are dogs.
 Machine learning methods can, for instance, read the RGB channels of the images' pixels, then use that information to distinguish which combinations of pixels are associated with cat images, and which combinations are linked to dogs.

 Typically, machine learning methods are used for _classification_ - that is, given some data features, such as image pixels, can we say if a photo contains a cat or a dog?
 Machine learning can also perform _regression_; for example, given Steph Curry's scoring record for the past _n_ games, how many points will he score this coming season?
 Anyway, for the purposes of this post let's stick to classification.